 The Board of Directors ensures that the decisions taken by the General Assembly are executed.

-The association is managed by its Board of Directors, composed of a least 3 members and at most 16 members, elected by the General Assembly from among the active members.
+The association is managed by its Board of Directors, composed of 5 members, elected by the General Assembly from among the active members.
+In the event that the number of Directors falls below that number, the Board must co-opt a replacement member without undue delay.

 In the event of a vacancy, the Board of Directors provides for temporary replacement of its members by cooption.
 Cooptions have to be ratified by the next General Assembly to become permanent.
 A coopted member's mandate comes to an end at the end of the mandate of the member he replaces.